 Inactivation of velocity dependence from the HRT model results in significant changes to the isotonic contraction phase of the work-loop.
-The greater level of active stress achieved during this phase (Figure 8B) generates a much higher shortening velocity (Figure 8C), such that end-systole is achieved much sooner, relative to the simulation with velocity-dependence intact.
+The greater level of active stress achieved during this phase (Figure 8B) generates a much higher shortening velocity (Figure 8C), such that end-systole is achieved at a much earlier stage, relative to the simulation with velocity-dependence intact.
 The end of systole is reached when the active stress generated by the cross-bridges can no longer sustain the afterload.
-In the simulation with velocity dependence inactivated, end-systole is reached so quickly that a declining [Ca2+]i has not had the chance to affect the active stress such that the dominant factor determining the end-systolic point is the force-length relationship.
+In the simulation with velocity dependence inactivated, end-systole is reached so early that a declining [Ca2+]i has not had the chance to affect the active stress such that the dominant factor determining the end-systolic point is the force-length relationship.
 It is therefore not a surprise that velocity-dependent inactivation brings the work-loop end-systolic force-length relationship closer to that of its isometric counterpart, since the latter is determined solely by the filament overlap fraction given by the force-length relation.

 Our results are consistent with those of Landesberg and Sideman (2000), who showed that increasing the velocity-dependent transition rate between the Ca2+ bound force-producing and the non-force-producing states in their four state model results in a rightward shift of a shortening end-systolic curve relative to its isometric equivalent.
-This result is comparable to an increase in gxbT (Figure 5) in the HRT model (Figure 6) that is, despite the presence of a force producing state in the absence of bound Ca2+ in their model
+This result is comparable to an increase in gxbT (Figure 5) in the HRT model (Figure 6), that is, despite the presence of a force producing state in the absence of bound Ca2+ in the Landesberg model

-Experimental results recently published by Pavlov and Landesberg (2016) who, using isovelocity (ramp) stretches of isolated, tetanised, right-ventricular rat trabeculae at different sarcomere lengths, concluded that the rate of cross-bridge cycling is length-independent.
+Experimental results recently published by Pavlov and Landesberg (2016) who, using isovelocity (ramp) stretches of isolated, tetanised, right-ventricular rat trabeculae at different sarcomere lengths, indicated that the rate of cross-bridge cycling is length-independent.
 Likewise, none of the cross-bridge kinetic rate constants in our HRT model depend directly on sarcomere length.
-The two velocity-dependent rate constants in the cross-bridge model are a function of cross-bridge distortion, which is modulated by sarcomere shortening velocity and not sarcomere length per se.
+The two velocity-dependent rate constants in the cross-bridge model are each a function of cross-bridge distortion, which is modulated by sarcomere shortening velocity and not sarcomere length per se.

-Overall, our model has determined that the effect of sarcomere shortening velocity on sarcomere contractility is sufficient to explain the disparity between isometric and work-loop end-systolic curves, which has been demonstrated experimentally.
-It is interesting to note that some experimental studies show end-systolic curves to be independent of contraction type and appear unified (Cross et al., 1961; Downing & Sonnenblick, 1964; Taylor et al., 1969; Suga & Sagawa, 1974; Suga et al., 1981, 1983; Hisano et al., 1987; Iribe et al., 2006).
+Overall, our model has determined that the effect of sarcomere shortening velocity on sarcomere contractility is sufficient to explain the disparity between isometric and work-loop end-systolic curves, which has been demonstrated experimentally in excised frog heart (Frank, 1899), isolated rabbit papillary muscle (Brady, 1967; Sørhus et al., 2000), and isolated cat papillary muscle (Taylor & Burrows, 1970).
+It is interesting to note that some experimental studies show end-systolic curves to be independent of contraction type and appear unified (Cross et al., 1961; Downing & Sonnenblick, 1964; Taylor et al., 1969; Suga & Sagawa, 1974; Suga et al., 1981, 1983; Hisano et al., 1987;).
 We emphasize that our cross-bridge model was not parameterized with a view to have separate end-systolic force-length curves; on the contrary, the two different end-systolic curves appeared as an emergent property of the coupled model.
 Thus, we cannot speculate on the differences observed in the experimental literature.
 Of course, other factors may also contribute to the lack of alignment of isometric and work-loop end-systolic curves, including a prolongation of the intracellular Ca2+ transient, the effect of muscle internal viscosity, and an auxotonic shortening phase during the work-loop.
 However, our simulations have demonstrated that velocity-dependence alone is sufficient to unify the isometric and work-loop end-systolic force-length relationships.